-Current Legal Status of LGBTQ+ People in Illinois Legal status of the Lesbian, Gay and Bisexual Community he Illinois Human Rights Act protects sexual orientation and gender identity from discrimination in employment and accommodations in any company with one or more employees.
+Current Legal Status of LGBTQ+ People in Illinois Legal status of the Lesbian, Gay and Bisexual Community The Illinois Human Rights Act protects sexual orientation and gender identity from discrimination in employment and accommodations in any company with one or more employees.
 Certain religious organizations remain exempt.
 The Illinois Foster Child and Youth Bill of Rights states that all youths in foster care have the right to be free from discrimination or harassment due to their sexual orientation or gender identity.
+In 2023, The Governor passed LGBTQ+ inclusive school curriculum Bill into law.
 In August 2019, Governor J.B.
 Pritzker signed an expansion to the Jury Act to include sexual orientation as a protected category for excluding an otherwise qualified person from jury selection.
 Illinois does not provide state funding to adoption agencies that discriminate against same-sex couples on religious grounds.
 Illinois has a religious exemption law, which says the state can't "substantially burden" a person's exercise of religion unless it is the least restrictive means of furthering a compelling governmental interest.

 In August of 2021 the HIV Criminal Transmission law was repealed and people with HIV can no longer be criminally prosecuted for exposing someone else to the virus without their knowledge.
-Hate crimes protections extend to sexual orientation and gender identity.
+Hate crime protections extend to sexual orientation and gender identity.
 Conversion therapy for minors was banned in 2015.

 Public schools must include LGBTQ+ history in their curricula as of August 2019.
 As of 2020, LGBTQ+ senior citizens will be considered priority for aging programming, a change that will also make it illegal to discriminate in nursing homes on the bases of sexual orientation or gender identity.
 Legal Status of the Transgender Community Transgender people can amend the gender markers on birth certificates by submitting an affidavit and a form signed by a physician or therapist.
 Individuals can change gender markers on a driver's license by filling out a form.
 Illinois Medicaid includes coverage for transgender care, including hormone treatment and surgery.
 Illinois prohibits insurance companies from excluding transgender healthcare from coverage.
 In July 2019, Governor Pritzker signed a bill requiring that, effective January 1 2020, all single-stall bathrooms in the state be deemed gender-neutral.
-In 2021, the state house passed a bill that would allow businesses to open multiperson, all-gender bathrooms.
+In 2021, the state house passed a bill that would allow businesses to open multi-person, all-gender bathrooms.
 Illinois approved a nonbinary option for state IDs and driver's licenses in 2019, but it can't be instituted until the state's system for issuing the cards is updated, which could take until 2024.

-Government Statements and Actions In 2018, Lori Lightfoot won the election for mayor of Chicago, making her the highest-ranking lesbian mayor in history.
-Governor J.B.
+Government Statements and Actions Governor J.B.
 Pritzker has been steadily signing bills expanding the rights of LGBTQ+ people in Illinois since taking office in January 2019.
-Illinoi continues to have multiple religious exemption laws on the books including for medical professionals.
+Illinois continues to have multiple religious exemption laws on the books including for medical professionals.
 This can limit access and affordability of healthcare for LGBTQ+ individuals.
+Currently, the ACLU is tracking 13 anti-LGBTQ bills in Illinois.

-Socio-cultural Environment of LGBTQ+People in Illinois Status of LGBTQ+ Organizing and Community 2022 marks the 53nd annual Chicago Pride Parade.
+Socio-cultural Environment of LGBTQ+People in Illinois Status of LGBTQ+ Organizing and Community 2025 marks the 54th annual Chicago Pride Parade.

 7.5% of Chicago's population identifies as LGBTQ+.
 That's about 3% higher than the national and the state average.